acorn-io/library/mariadb/README.md

 ### Accessing mariadb

-By default the Acorn creates a single replica which can be accessed via the `mariadb-0` service.
+By default, the Acorn creates a single replica that can be accessed via the `mariadb-0` service.

 If you are going to run in an active-active state with multiple r/w replicas you will want to expose the `mariadb` service and access that through a load balancer.

 ### Adding replicas

-By default the MariaDB chart starts a single r/w replica.
-In production settings you would typically want more then one replica running.
+By default, the MariaDB chart starts a single r/w replica.
+In production settings, you would typically want more than one replica running.
 Users have two options with this chart.
 One method is to add additional passive followers to the primary server.
-When one of these passive replicas fail or experience an outage nothing happens to the running primary server.
+When one of these passive replicas fails or experiences an outage nothing happens to the running primary server.
 If the primary r/w replica fails then service will be down until it is restored.

 Alternatively, the Acorn can configure the replicas to run in an active-active state with multiple replicas able to perform r/w operations.

 #### Active-Passive replication

-If you would like to run active-passive then you will need to create a custom yaml file like so:
+If you would like to run active-passive then you will need to create a custom YAML file like so:

 config.yaml